Tetinchoua: Geography of Miami Indians

-Impact on Indian & French Life
+Impact on Indian and French life

 In 1671, Nicolas Perrot was adorned with great honor from the French governor, Charles de Montmagny, since he acted as a messenger between the groups involved in this contact.
 He was also met with favorable greetings from Tetinchoua who received him military style.
 The detachment sent adorned with feathers and weaponry.
 Peace between the Potawatomi and the Miamis was made when both groups were face to face and the Miami fired their guns that were only loaded with powder.
 The Potawatomi then responded in the same manner.
 Onontio was the name given to the governor by the Algonquian tribe since it translates to "high and majestic mountain".
 Every governor after Montmagny is referred to as Onontio.
 It is a title that gives the governor the role of a father to the Algonquian tribes.
 Tetinchoua was too ill and unable to join Perrot on the mission to Sault Ste.
 Marie which is why he had given the Potawatomi the power to act in his name.
 The escapade, according to the Potawatomi, would have been detrimental to his health.
 Tetinchoua sent his men to escort Perrot into one of the most important towns in the Miamis.
 He then assigned Perrot fifty men whom had the duty to guard him.
 In efforts to redirect Perrot's mind, he set up a "game of ball" to be played.
 The French had claimed possession of all land on the lakes where the river enters the lake of Lake Superior and the Potawatomi along with Perrot and missionaries were to meet these men at the mouth of Lake Superior in efforts to expand.
 Upon arrival, the indigenous created an alliance with these French men.
 In 1672 Father Claude Dablon, a missionary, made attempts at conversions.
 He met Tetinchoua with approximately three-thousand Miamis and was greeted amicably, yet was unsuccessful in his efforts of conversion.

-Modern Miami Life & Activism

-Approximately twenty-five hundred Miami Indians continue to live in Indiana.
-These natives primarily live in Elkhart, the St. Joseph Counties, and in Miami, Wabash, Grant, Huntington, and Allen Counties where the tribe had originated from.
-A smaller portion of the Indiana Miami are located in Oklahoma, Baxter Springs, Kansas, and Missouri with some dispersed throughout different states.
-They are not federally funded since they lack recognition as an Indian tribe and rely on fund-raising from their community.
-Today, there are many who are still active in their community to restore their status as an Indian tribe.